 What’s up tonight?

 Located on Rt.
 114, ( Lafayette St. ) in Salem, MA.
-Parking is tight – we suggest you use the student parking lot, or the street, which is RT.
+Parking is improving – we suggest you attempt to use the new parking garage in the lower student parking lot, or the street, which is RT.
 114, in front of Meier Hall.
 Meier Hall is the second building from the faculty parking area “A”, and next to the school theater.
 Enter through the front door on RT.
 114. Go down the hall to the back of the building and take a left.
 There is an elevator about thirty feet down from there on your right.
 Go on the elevator and press floor “P” (sixth floor).
 Turn right upon leaving the elevator.
 Turn left after the double hall doors and go out the glass doors to the roof.
 Take the stairs on the left to the observatory.